splineops/splineops/docs/user-guide/05_smoothing_splines.rst

 * Extra helpers to generate test data
   (fractional Brownian motion) and to compute spline autocorrelations.

-Core idea in one dimension
+Core Idea in One Dimension
 --------------------------

 Given noisy samples :math:`y[k]` at integer positions, we look for a